nlawson/node-sonos-http-api/README.md

-Search terms for station for apple: artist name, song title, artist name + song title Search terms for station for spotify and deezer: artist name Search terms for station for library: not supported
+Search terms for station for apple: artist name, song title, artist name + song title Search terms for station for spotify and deezer: artist name Search terms for station for soundclouud and library: not supported

 Specifying just an artist name will load the queue with up to 50 of the artist's most popular songs Specifying a song title or artist + song title will insert the closest match to the song into